cangjie-bot/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

 }
 ```

-Compilation command for Cangjie code (using CJNative backend as an example):
+The command to compile Cangjie code is as follows (taking CJNative backend as an example):

 ```shell
 cjc -L . -l draw ./main.cj
 ```

-In the compilation command, `-L .` indicates that the linker should search the current directory for libraries (assuming `libdraw.so` exists in the current directory), and `-l draw` specifies the name of the library to link.
-Upon successful compilation, the default output is a binary file named `main`.
-The command to execute the binary is:
+In the compilation command, `-L .` means to search from the current directory when linking the library (assuming `libdraw.so` exists in the current directory), `-l draw` means the name of the library to link.
+After successful compilation, the binary file `main` is generated by default.
+The command to execute the binary file is as follows:

 ```shell
 LD_LIBRARY_PATH=.:$LD_LIBRARY_PATH ./main
 ```

-Execution results:
+The running result is as follows:

 ```shell
 Draw Point finished.